High level CRM questions you can ask to gain deeper customer understanding and actionable insights

 Layers of insight – Gateway Product Analysis:

-- What are the differences in those products between new customers vs. multi-purchase customers vs. top decile best customers?
+· What are the differences in those products between new vs. multi-purchase vs. top decile best customers?

-- Of those categories and products, which lead to a higher lifetime value customer?
+· Which of those categories and products lead to a higher lifetime value customer?

-- Can you identify patterns in specific high-value segments of customers where the customer journey begins with a specific category, brand or product?
+· Can you identify patterns in specific high-value segments of customers where the journey begins with a specific category, brand or product?

 What questions do you want to ask of your customer data?

 These are just a few examples of the types of insights available when your data is stored in a centralized location.
 There are many more high-level questions that could be asked and deeper layers to be explored.
 It’s all about knowing your customers and answering your questions with data… then making that data actionable with truly targeted, relevant and personal messages that your customers want to see and hear.
 Warning … bad CRM “Dad Joke” incoming: